apluslms/a-plus-rst-tools/README.md

 they are also linked to each other with next/previous links.
 The links enable the user to quickly navigate between the points of interest.

+Point of interests may also be used to generate separate lecture slides (not directly included in the A+ content chapters).
+This requires a separate tool called "presentation maker".

 ```
 .. point-of-interest:: Title text
   :id: unique id, if not supplied a random id will be generated